TooTallNate/plist.js/README.md

 plist.js
 ========
-### Mac OS X Plist parser/builder for Node.js and browsers
+### Apple's Property list parser/builder for Node.js and browsers

 [![Build Status](https://travis-ci.org/TooTallNate/plist.js.svg?branch=master)](https://travis-ci.org/TooTallNate/plist.js)

-Provides facilities for reading and writing Mac OS X Plist (property list) files.
+Provides facilities for reading and writing Plist (property list) files.
 These are often used in programming OS X and iOS applications, as well as the iTunes configuration XML file.

 Plist files represent stored programming "object"s.
 They are very similar to JSON.
 A valid Plist file is representable as a native JavaScript Object